Tómas Sæmundsson

 Tómas Sæmundsson (7 June 1807 – 17 May 1841) was an Icelandic priest, and one of the Fjölnismenn, a group of Icelandic intellectuals who spearheaded the revival of Icelandic national consciousness and gave rise to the Icelandic Independence Movement.
 According to author Daisy Neijmann, he was "one of the era's most fervent nationalists".

-Tómas is quoted by J. R. R. Tolkien as saying "Málin eru höfuðeínkenni þjóðanna..."
+Tómas is quoted by J. R. R. Tolkien in his lecture English and Welsh, as saying "Málin eru höfuðeínkenni þjóðanna..."
 (Languages are the chief distinguishing marks of peoples ...):

 Languages are the chief distinguishing marks of peoples.
 No people in fact comes into being until it speaks a language of its own; let the languages perish and the peoples perish too, or become different peoples.
 But that never happens except as the result of oppression and distress.